When some people think of coffee shop employees, they think of hipster types with multicolored hair, piercings and tattoos.

-However, if you have visible tattoos, Starbucks may not be the best place for you to be employed.
-A strict policy stating that visible tattoos are not allowed has always been around, but rarely and not consistently enforced.
+However, if you have visible tattoos, the coffee shop may not be the best place for you to be employed.
+A policy at a national coffee chain that says visible tattoos are not allowed has always been around, but it’s rarely and not consistently enforced.

 “What I was told by my manager and my district manager was that you have 30 days to begin a removal process for the tattoo or you must resign from your job.”

-Kayla maintains that her tiny heart tattoo on her hand, between her thumb and forefinger, was never discussed during or after her interview.
+Kayla maintains that a tiny heart tattoo on her hand, between her thumb and forefinger, was never discussed during or after her interview.
 She doesn’t even recall any policy being mentioned.
 Yet now she has 30 days to start the removal process or lose her job.
 The heart tattoo is the size of a penny and once Kayla was informed of the policy, she started using makeup to cover it up.